syncfusion-content/uwp-docs/uwp/Sparkline/Track-ball.md

 ---
 layout: post
-title: Track ball in UWP Sparkline | Syncfusion®
+title: Trackball in UWP Sparkline | Syncfusion®
-description: Track ball in the UWP Sparkline displays data values at specific points, enabling precise inspection and analysis of chart data.
+description: Trackball in the UWP Sparkline displays data values at specific points, enabling precise inspection and analysis of chart data.
 platform: uwp
 control: SfSparkline
 documentation: ug
 ---

-# Track ball in UWP Sparkline
+# Trackball in UWP Sparkline

 This is used to indicate the value point on mouse move and this feature is applicable for line and area sparklines.